Skip to sign in Skip to content

 When you first get a Microsoft 365 account, it doesn't automatically come with Outlook.
 You have to assign a license to yourself.

-This is getting pretty technical but hang in there.
-And don’t worry.
-If this turns out to be too difficult, there are options besides Outlook that are HIPAA-compliant right out of the box.
-You won’t need to do any of this.
-You’ll find out about those later on in the post.
+👉 This is getting pretty technical, but hang in there.
+If this proves too difficult, there are options besides Outlook that are HIPAA-compliant right out of the box.
+You won't need to do any of this.
+You'll find out about those later on in the post.

-Click on “Assign Products” displayed in the red banner across the top of the page.
+Click "Assign Products" in the red banner at the top of the page.

-If you don’t see that banner, you can reach the correct page through the Microsoft 365 Admin Center.
-You can access the center by clicking on the Admin icon in the left-hand menu or by clicking on the square of dots.
+If you don't see that banner, you can navigate to the correct page in the Microsoft 365 Admin Center.
+You can access the center by clicking the Admin icon in the left-hand menu or the square of dots.

 Is Outlook HIPAA compliant?